apache/accumulo-website/_docs-2/configuration/overview.md

 ### System

 System configuration refers to [server properties] set for the entire Accumulo instance/cluster.
-These settings are stored in ZooKeeper and can identified by **zk mutable: yes** in their description on the [server properties] page.
+These settings are stored in ZooKeeper and can be identified by **zk mutable: yes** in their description on the [server properties] page.
 System configuration will override any site configuration set in [accumulo.properties].
 While most system configuration settings take effect immediately, some require a restart of the process which is indicated in the **zk mutable** section of their description.
 System configuration can be set using the following shell command: